 Judy graduated from Long Island University in Brooklyn, NY in 1969 and received her Master’s in Public Health from the University of California at Berkeley in 1975.
 She has received numerous awards including being the first recipient of the Henry B. Betts Award in recognition of efforts to significantly improve the quality of life for people with disabilities and the Max Starkloff Lifetime Achievement Award from the National Council on Independent Living.
 She has been awarded numerous honorary doctorates.

-Judy joined the Board in 2022 and serves on the Program Impact Committee.
+Judy joined the Board in 2022 and served on the Program Impact Committee.